jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 ![breadboard](pics/HR3.png)

-Finally, it is generally good practice to make sure your grounds are all referencing the same voltage.
+Finally, it is generally a good practice to make sure your grounds are all referencing the same voltage.
 Multiple grounds in a circuit can sometimes lead to unexpected behavior if not wired properly.
 Here, the power supply and function generator are crucially using the same ground and additionally the oscilloscope channels are as well.

  Once the sensor is on the breadboard, turn on the power supply output, function generator output, and the oscilloscope.
 As this [video](https://youtu.be/UqZWHig9Gnw) shows, click the autoscale button.
 You should see at least the square wave and some signal for the echo.
 If the echo signal does not display completely on the screen, scale and translate the signal until all of it does.
 Now both signals should be visible and you can manipulate the duty cycle of the echo signal by moving your hand closer or further to the sensor as shown in this [video](https://youtu.be/BAyzCAeqiWk).

 ![breadboard](pics/HR5.png)